This cherry cake recipe is in partnership with our favorite brand, Bob’s Red Mill.

 - measure the dry ingredients carefully.

 - beat the egg whites separately, until foamy, and gently fold into the batter.
+You can check out THIS POST for info about what those frothy egg whites should be.

 - watch your time carefully!